nuel-solutions/sample-aws-security-incident-response-integrations/README.md

 **See [ServiceNow documentation](documentation/SERVICE_NOW/SERVICE_NOW.md) for detailed instructions on how to deploy ServiceNow integration.**

+**Note:** ServiceNow integration now supports both ITSM (IT Service Management) and IR (Incident Response) modules.
+Specify the appropriate module during deployment using the `--integration-module` parameter.

 #### Extending to Additional Integration Targets

 **See [Extending Integrations with Generative AI](documentation/EXTENDING_INTEGRATIONS.md) for detailed instructions on how to use AI assistance to add support for additional incident management platforms beyond Jira and ServiceNow.**